jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 Now for the hard part.
-It goes through and generates inverse transforms to move each component, visually, back to where it was in the previous state, and then applies a CSS transition to bring it back to the location it literally is in the DOM, by reducing those transforms to 0.
-This transformation is referred to as an "external" aniamtion, because the transforms are set on the components from the outside.
+It goes through and generates inverse transforms to move each component, visually, back to where it was in the previous state, and then applies a CSS transform to bring it back to the location it literally is in the DOM, by reducing those transforms to 0 in an animation.
+This transformation is referred to as the *inverse* transform.
 This is a very challenging calculation to do, especially because components have internal animations that could change their layout.

 Components who are represented by a literal DOM element before and after are (relatively) easy.
 Just calculate the inverse transform and apply it.